Father · Son · Holy Spirit

 He Prays When You Cannot

-"The Spirit himself intercedes for us through wordless groans.
-And he who searches our hearts knows the mind of the Spirit, because the Spirit intercedes for God's people in accordance with the will of God" (Rom 8:26–27).
-When you are too broken, too confused, or too exhausted to pray coherently — the Spirit takes your groaning and carries it to the Father.
+"The Spirit himself intercedes for us through wordless groans... because the Spirit intercedes for God's people in accordance with the will of God" (Rom 8:26–27).
+When you are too broken or exhausted to pray coherently — the Spirit takes your groaning and carries it to the Father.
 You are never without an intercessor.

 Rom 8:26–27 · Eph 6:18 · Jude 20